nosas/blog/deep_learning_python/ch3/article.md

 model.compile(optimizer="rmsprop", loss="mean_squared_error", metrics=["accuracy"])
 ```

-One important thing to note is the how we pass in the arguments to the `compile()` method.
+One important thing to note is how we pass in the arguments to the `compile()` method.
 In the example above, we passed them in as strings and the method is flexible enough to understand what we want.
-However, rather than passing in string, we can also pass in objects.
+However, rather than passing in a string, we can also pass in objects.

 ```python
 model.compile(